K2GQ/k2gq.github.io/_posts/2026-05-16-s-mtn-meet-up-may.md

 Following the success of the April meetup, many of the same operators gathered again, joined by several new participants.
 The objective remained straightforward: get outside, get on the air, test portable station setups, and enjoy time together as a local amateur radio community.

 This time, activity included HF phone operation on 17 and 20 meters, along with local VHF and UHF FM work on 2 meters and 70 centimeters.
-For VHF/UHF, operators used a directional log periodic antenna, which proved effective for making contacts across the New York City metro area.
+For VHF/UHF, operators used a directional log periodic antenna, which proved effective for making contacts across the New York City metropolitan area.
 On HF, contacts were made within the United States, along with one especially enjoyable contact to a Parks on the Air site in the United Kingdom.

 HF conditions were challenging.
 An active geomagnetic storm made the bands difficult, and 17 and 20 meters were not as productive as they might be under quieter solar conditions.
 Even so, the group was able to make successful contacts and gain useful experience operating under less-than-ideal propagation.